 Monitoring data for all MRSWMP sites from 2006-2021 was analyzed to provide the 85th percentile of concentration for each pollutant or water quality measure.
 Percentile information can be helpful in identifying locations with the highest concentration of pollutants, indicating where a problem may exist.
 The 85th percentile provides a benchmark for relative comparison between sites and is a practice used in the ASBS program as requested by the SWRCB.
 Water Quality Objectives for pollutants are also shown so that the 85th percentiles can be compared with concentrations established for aquatic health.
-However, the Water Quality Objectives are limits for the receiving water body, not storm water outfalls.
-The concentrations of pollutants in the receiving water bodies are expected to be lower than those of the storm water outfalls, but were not sampled as part of the MRSWMP monitoring.

-Pollutants assessed were total copper, total zinc, total lead, nitrate-N, orthophosphate-P, urea, E.coli, Enterococcus, total coliform, total suspended solids, MBAS, fluoride, ammonia, hardness, potassium and calcium.
+Pollutants assessed were were total copper, total zinc, total lead, nitrate-N, orthophosphate-P, urea, E.coli, Enterococcus, total coliform, total suspended solids, MBAS, fluoride, ammonia, hardness, potassium and calcium.
 Water quality measures assessed were color and turbidity.
 Percentiles were calculated for the following scenarios: